DiarmuidHenry/Project-03/README.md

 - **Template** : The CodeInstitute template was used in order to install all the relevant tools for the code to function.
 - [Github](https://github.com/) was used to host the project.
 I used `git commit` regularly to create versions of the project at regular intervals.
 This meant that I could be more precise if I needed to `git reset`.
 - [Heroku](https://www.heroku.com/) was used to deploy the program.
-- [draw.io](https://app.diagrams.net/) was used to create the flowcharts.
+- [draw.io](https://app.diagrams.net/) was used to create the flowchart.
-- [fsymbols](https://fsymbols.com/generators/carty/) was used to create the banner.
+- [fsymbols](https://fsymbols.com/generators/carty/) was used to create the banners.
 - [Code Institute Python Linter](https://pep8ci.herokuapp.com/) was used for PEP8 validation.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Glossary/Python) was used for further information on different Python modules/properties.
 - [Stack Overflow](https://stackoverflow.com/) for general troubleshooting.